Ellen's Kitchen HomePage

 you came from

-Baked Rice Pilaf
+Baked Rice and Pilaf

 A handsome main or side dish, this method can also make a great breakfast rice pudding.
 It easily adapts for 25-40 people!
 To cook for a large group in a family kitchen, you have to shift some stove top foods to the oven.
-By cooking your rice or grain in the oven after a brief boil on the top of the stove, you free your stovetop for all the other foods that need last minute attention.
-Plan a soup or sauce in one crockpot and a peach cobbler in another, (or baking on the second shelf of the oven), add a salad, and you can prepare a great meal with very little fuss.
-The new Corning Vision Dutch ovens that can go from stovetop to oven are handy, or a large covered roaster pan works for a large amount, making the stovetop to oven transition very easy.
+By cooking your rice or grain in the oven after a brief boil on the top of the stove, you free your stove top for all the other foods that need last minute attention.

 All temperatures mentioned are for metal pans.
 Reduce heat 25 degrees for glass or ceramic casseroles.

-Rice Baked in Milk
+Baked Rice in Milk

 -- Basic Baked Grain Recipe --